 Some Kenyan islands are uninhabited, others are perfect for an overnight escape.
 Remember also that Kenya has a number of islands in the lakes of its interior, notably Lake Naivasha and Lake Victoria.
 Much of Mombasa’s Old Town also inhabits its own island (Mombasa Island).
 But we’ve focused here on Kenya’s Indian Ocean islands to which you’ll want to plot your beach or activities escape.
 What follows is our introduction to the best of these.

-1. Watamu Marine National Park
+1. Watamu Marine NP

 Turtle in Watamu Marine National Park Turtle in Watamu Marine National Park